-- Saturday, April 3rd at Howard Community College (Lot B) from 9am - 1pm (or until trucks are full)
+- Saturday, April 15 at GreenFest at Howard Community College (Lot A) from 10am - 2pm (or until trucks are full)

-- Saturday, April 10th at "Mini" GreenFest at Howard Community College (Lot B) from 10am - 2pm (or until trucks are full)
+- Saturday, April 29 at the Long Gate Park & Ride from 9am - 1pm (or until trucks are full)

-- Saturday, October 9th at Gary J Arthur Community Center 2400 State Route 97 from 9am - 1pm (or until trucks are full)
+- Saturday, October 14 at the Gary J. Arthur Community Center from 9am - 1pm (or until trucks are full)

-- Saturday, October 30th at Long Gate Park and Ride, 5000 Meadowbrook Lane, Ellicott City MD from 9am - 1pm (or until trucks are full)
+- Saturday, October 28 at the Long Gate Park & Ride from 9am - 1pm (or until trucks are full)